sithmel/diogenes/README.md

   // only if count is less than 5 and
   // the config passes the "useAlternativeClamp" validator });

+registry.on(/count.*/, function (name, dep, config){
+  // this is executed for any service with the name that matches
+  // that regular expression
+});

 ```
 Be aware that events are suppressed for cached values and their dependencies!
 You can also handle the event once with "one" and remove the event handler with "off".